-All non-faculty employees are responsible for submitting their time worked on a bi-weekly basis.
+All employees are responsible for submitting their time worked on a bi-weekly basis.
 These records serve as formal documentation of the employee's hours worked and are used to track paid time off.
 Additionally, time records are considered legal documents and can be subpoenaed as records in legal proceedings such as workers compensation cases and unemployment hearings.

 Failure to properly record each day's activities could result in missed pay for the employee.
 Any irregularity or falsification of time records will be considered a serious violation of university policies and may also be considered a violation of law.
-The recording of another non-faculty employee's time worked is only permitted by the supervisor or Human Resource Department.
+The recording of another employee's time worked is only permitted by the supervisor or Human Resource Department.

-Each day non-faculty employees must track when they arrive at work and when they leave for the day and/or absence code.
-At the end of each pay period, the non-faculty employee should submit their timecard for their supervisor's approval.
-Non-faculty employees should also report any remote work hours on their biweekly timecard.
+Each day employees must track when they arrive at work and when they leave for the day and/or absence code.
+At the end of each pay period, the employee should submit their timecard for their supervisor's approval.
+Employees should also report any remote work hours on their biweekly timecard.